typelevel/fabric/README.md

 ### Parse

-Parsing from existing JSON requires the use of the `hierarchical-json` module:
+Parsing from existing JSON requires the use of the `hierarchical-parse` module:

 ```scala
 import hierarchical._